Challenges and Opportunities of Gravitational Wave Searches above 10 kHz: Sources of Gravitational Waves at High Frequencies

 The stochastic GW background emitted by loops generated during the radiation domination period is characterized by a scale-invariant energy spectrum, spanning many decades in frequency.
 The high-frequency cut-off of this spectrum is determined by the temperature of the thermal bath at formation of the string network, with the CMB bound on the reheating temperature, $T_\text{max} \lesssim \SI{e16}{GeV}$, implying a cut-off frequency of $f_\Delta \lesssim \SI{e9}{GeV}$ \citep{Gouttenoire:2019kij}.
 The amplitude of the plateau is given by \citep{Auclair:2019wcv}

 Note that this estimate does not depend on the exact form of the loops' individual power spectra, nor on whether the GW emission is dominated by cusps or kinks.
 Rather, it depends only on the total GW radiation emitted by the loops. \Cref{eq:plateauStringsNG} indicates that the stochastic GW background from cosmic strings can be rather strong.\footnote{{\it Important remark}: as the characteristic width $\delta \sim 1/\eta$ of a cosmic string is generally much smaller than the horizon scale, it is commonly assumed that strings can be described by the Nambu--Goto action, which is the leading-order approximation when the curvature scale of the strings is much larger than their thickness.
 The plateau in \cref{eq:plateauStringsNG} applies only for the case of Nambu--Goto strings.
 For these strings to reach the scaling regime, GW emission from loops is actually crucial as it is the loss of loops from the network that guarantees scaling, and GW emission provides a mechanisms for loops to decay.
 However, in field theory simulations of string networks \citep{Vincent:1997cx, Hindmarsh:2008dw, Daverio:2015nva, Hindmarsh:2017qff}, the network of infinite strings reaches a scaling regime thanks to energy loss into classical radiation of the fields involved in the simulations.
 The simulations show the presence of extensive radiation of massive particles being emitted, and the loops that are formed decay within a Hubble time.
-This intriguing discrepancy has been under debate for the last $\sim 20$~years, but the origin of the massive radiation in the lattice simulations is not understood.}
+This intriguing discrepancy has been under debate for the last $\sim 20$~years, \reply{and has very significant impact on the amplitude of the predicted GW spectrum.}}

 Moreover, if the phase transition responsible for cosmic string formation is originating from symmetry breaking in a grand unified theory (GUT), then, depending on the structure of the GUT symmetry group, cosmic strings may be metastable, decaying via the (exponentially suppressed) production of monopoles \citep{Vilenkin:1982hm, Monin:2008mp, Monin:2009ch, Leblond:2009fq}.
 In this case, the low-frequency end of the spectrum, corresponding to GW emission at later times, is suppressed and the signal may \emph{only} be detectable at high frequencies \citep{Leblond:2009fq, Dror:2019syi, Buchmuller:2019gfy, Buchmuller:2020lbh}.
 In this case, the string tension is only constrained by the BBN bound on $N_{\rm eff}$, $G \mu \lesssim 10^{-4}$, and the scale-invariant part of the spectrum may extend from \SI{e3}{Hz} (LIGO constraint) up to \SI{e9}{Hz} (network formation).